 - 3.1.
 The Scheme has had three default investment arrangements throughout the reporting period for the purposes of the governance standards, all of which are versions of BlackRock's "LifePath" target-date funds.
 These are as follows: - 3.1.1.
-Aegon BlackRock LifePath Flexi ("Default") has been the Options Section default arrangement for new joiners since it was implemented in 1 May 2018.
+Aegon BlackRock LifePath Flexi ("Default") has been the Options Section default arrangement for new joiners since it was implemented on 1 May 2018.
 It is also the default arrangement for existing Options Section members who were 5 years or more from their target retirement age ("TRA") as at the same date.
 This strategy uses a 'target date fund' approach to de-risk members' investments as they approach their TRA.
 Through the Default, members invest in a single fund at all times, however BlackRock manage and adjust the underlying investment portfolio to provide an appropriate level of risk at each stage of the member journey, from the inception of the policy up to and through retirement. - 3.1.2.
 The Default consists of a series of funds with the underlying investments built around investors moving to retirement at some stage in a particular three year window (2043 to 2045 for example).
 LifePath Flexi is designed to target drawdown at a member's TRA and has been structured to offer a strategy that is appropriate both up to and through retirement.
 The drawdown portfolio targets a holding of 40% in equities and 60% in bonds at TRA and is maintained throughout the decumulation phase.

 - 3.1.3.
 LifePath Retirement is the default arrangement for both Options and Focus Section members who were 5 years or less from their TRA as at 1 May 2018. - 3.1.4.
 LifePath Capital is the default investment arrangement for Focus Section members with Bonus Accounts who were 5 years or more from their TRA as at 1 May 2018. - 3.1.5.
 Like the Default, both LifePath Capital and LifePath Retirement are a series of funds with 3 year retirement windows.
-LifePath Capital is designed to target cash at a member's TRA which is deemed the likely benefit choice for members within the Focus Section.
-LifePath Retirement is designed to target fixed income type investments in readiness for a member to buy a fixed income for life ('an annuity') when they retire.
-The retirement portfolio targets a holding of 25% cash and 75% in fixed income at the member's TRA. - 3.1.6.
+LifePath Capital is designed to be suitable for members who want to withdraw their funds as cash at their TRA.
+LifePath Retirement is designed to be suitable for those members who intend to purchase a fixed income for life ('an annuity') when they retire, and the asset portfolio targets a holding of 25% cash and 75% in fixed income at the member's TRA. - 3.1.6.
 Alongside the default strategies, the Trustees have made all three variants of LifePath (Capital, Flexi and Retirement) available to members on a self-select basis.
 Six other individual funds are also available that cover the major asset classes.
 These are managed by BlackRock and LGIM and are hosted on the Aegon investment platform.
 The investments available are the same for the Options Section and Focus Section Bonus Accounts. - 3.2.
 Further details of the Default are set out in the 'Statement of Investment Principles' ("SIP"), which has been appended to this statement in Appendix 2.
 This covers the investment policy in relation to the entire Scheme.